Cartan subalgebras and the UCT problem, II: Introduction

-Although there exist exact, non-nuclear C*-algebras that do not satisfy the UCT, \cite{S}, it is still open whether all separable, nuclear C*-algebras satisfy the UCT.
-This question is often referred to as the UCT problem.
-It follows from Tu's striking paper \cite{Tu} that amenable groupoids provide a rich source for nuclear C*-algebras in the UCT class.
+Since the class of separable nuclear C*-algebras is closed under crossed products by countable (discrete) amenable groups, it is a natural and important question whether the UCT is preserved under such crossed products.
+We make a contribution towards a better understanding by recasting this question in terms of Cartan subalgebras in C*-algebras.
+The concept of Cartan subalgebras in C*-algebras was introduced and first studied in \cite{Ku1,R}, and builds a bridge between C*-algebras, topological dynamics, and geometric group theory.
+On the one hand, Cartan subalgebras provide geometric descriptions for C*-algebras and hence introduce ideas from topology and dynamical systems to the study of C*-algebras.
+On the other hand, Cartan subalgebras and the closely related notion of continuous orbit equivalence allow us to apply methods from functional analysis and operator algebras in topological dynamics and geometric group theory (see for instance \cite{Li16,Li17,Li18}).
+These developments led to a renewed interest in Cartan subalgebras, and this interest was enhanced by the observation that Cartan subalgebras are closely related to the UCT problem (for instance, the recent Oberwolfach Mini-Workshop \cite{OWR17} was dedicated to this theme).
+The starting point was Tu's striking result \cite{Tu} that amenable groupoids provide a rich source for nuclear C*-algebras in the UCT class.
 Building on Tu's work, the authors have proved that this also holds for twisted amenable, \etale{} groupoids, see \cite{BL}.
-Therefore, employing Renault's remarkable characterisation of separable C*-algebras with Cartan subalgebras as twisted \etale{} groupoids \cite{R}, all separable, nuclear C*-algebras with Cartan subalgebras turn out to satisfy the UCT.
+Therefore, employing Renault's remarkable characterisation of separable C*-algebras with Cartan subalgebras as twisted \etale{} groupoids \cite{R}, it follows that all separable nuclear C*-algebras with Cartan subalgebras satisfy the UCT.
 At the same time, by work of Spielberg~\cite{Sp07a} (or results of Katsura~\cite{Kat08c} and Yeend \cite{Y1,Y2}), UCT Kirchberg algebras are known to admit a Cartan subalgebra.
-The UCT problem is thus equivalent to the question whether every Kirchberg algebra has a Cartan subalgebra.
+Combining these results with the Kirchberg-Phillips classification theorem \cite{Kir, Phi}, the UCT problem turns out to be equivalent to the question whether every Kirchberg algebra has a Cartan subalgebra.

-Due to the recent breakthrough results in the classification program of separable, simple, nuclear C*-algebras, \cite{EGLN,GLN,TWW}, the UCT problem is receiving renewed interest.
-In fact, the necessary UCT assumption for classifiable C*-algebras remains mysterious.
-At the same time, these recent successes in the classification program foster the interest in concrete models for classifiable C*-algebras, such as realisations as (twisted) groupoid C*-algebras.
-Beside the models for UCT Kirchberg algebras by Katsura, Spielberg and Yeend, we would like to mention the recent work of Deeley, Putnam and Strung, \cite{DPS}, on a realisation of the Jiang-Su algebra \cite{JS,RW} via an \etale{} equivalence relation.
-Building on Renault's groupoid C*-algebra models for AF algebras \cite{Rbook}, Putnam \cite{Put} recently showed that a large class of classifiable stably finite C*-algebras can be constructed from \etale{} groupoids.
-Existence and uniqueness of Cartan subalgebras has also been studied in \cite{LR}.